liantze/domain_wordlists/README.md

 And scrape them I will, if only because I'm getting tired of "Overleaf doesn't think my research field (neuroscience) is a real word" feedback.
 (Disclaimer: I was amused that the spell-checker didn't recognise many terms in *my* thesis!)

 However each glossary list Web is formatted differently (as if that should be a surprise after I've been trying to process machine-readable dictionaries...), _including [Wikipedia glossary lists](https://en.wikipedia.org/wiki/Category:Wikipedia_glossaries)_, may even be  formatted differently.
 If we're lucky most of them will be formatted as `dt-dd` definition lists; but some may be formatted as tables or just marked with `<strong>` for the terms.
 I had hoped that Wikidata gives some respite, but it appears that the tuples have not been set up for most of these glossaries (see e.g. https://www.wikidata.org/wiki/Q5571762).
 So for now each script is rather ad-hoc!
+And perhaps badly coded because my coding-fu is rusty!

 Also I have not figured out the copyright issues for these things, especially if they're not from Wikipedia/Wikidata.